 Tomato Pasta Sauce

-- Finely chop the onion and garlic.
-Heat the oil in a saucepan over low heat and gently sauté the onion and garlic.
+- Heat the oil in a saucepan over low heat and gently sauté the onion and garlic.

-- Dice the tomatoes and gradually add them to the saucepan with the onions and garlic.
+- Add tomatoes to the saucepan with the onions and garlic.
 Sprinkle over the dried basil and oregano, cover and gently simmer for 10-15 minutes.

 - Uncover and simmer for a further 5 minutes, stirring occasionally.